-Attorney Louis P. Winner understands that divorce can be complicated, no matter how amicable and respectful both spouses may be during the process.
+Attorney Winner Law Group, LLC understands that divorce can be complicated, no matter how amicable and respectful both spouses may be during the process.
 This is particularly true for high-asset divorces, since a large amount of assets are involved.

 Dividing marital property can be especially complex, resulting in a long divorce process and additional stress.
 If you are facing a high net worth divorce, it is important to prepare for what’s to come.